 If you are sleeping in your campervan or car you will often park for the night in high sandfly areas.
 Close your van up as soon as you finish cooking to keep the majority of the sandflies outside.
 In the morning, try to drive away from the campsite to a location not surrounded by the bush.
 This should prevent the sandflies from swarming into your van while you re-arrange your belongings for the days drive.
 Otherwise, the sandflies will feast on your feet as you scramble to get your car onto the road.
 Getting eaten by sandflies while operating a vehicle leads to dangerous driving.

 Complaining will not attract sandflies but it will not help you make friends either.
 In the Westland Region, sandflies are a way of life.
 If you cannot handle them go somewhere else.
-Your fellow travelers and the locals will have little patience for your complaints.
+Your fellow travellers and the locals will have little patience for your complaints.

 If you follow all of the above listed advice, you probably will still get bitten by sandflies but just not as much!
 When this occurs, do not scratch the bite.
 Scratching simply spreads the itch and extends the amount of time it takes the wound to heal.
 Plus, scratching leads to more scratching and that simply escalates the problem.
 Instead, apply hydrocortisone cream.
 This will cut down (but not eliminate) the itching and will also help your skin heal more quickly.